 Weight regain is often a concern for individuals after they have lost weight.

 In a large study in Europe, researchers found that people who consumed the most nuts gained less weight during a 5-year period than people who did not eat nuts.
 They also had less risk of becoming overweight or obese.

-When choosing foods for weight loss, it is also important to be mindful of portion sizes, even for healthful foods.
+When choosing foods for weight loss, it is also important to be mindful of portion sizes, even for nutritious foods.

-Sugar-sweetened beverages can provide a significant amount of calories but do not result in the same sense of fullness as solid foods.
+Sugar-sweetened beverages can provide a significant amount of calories but do not produce the same sense of fullness as solid foods.
 Choose calorie-free beverages instead of juice and soda, such as water or unsweetened tea.

 The overall composition of a person’s diet, calorie intake, lifestyle, health status, and activity level are the most important considerations when planning for weight loss.